 Filing GST-HST Via NetFile

 Even without a My Business Account you can filing via GST Netfile so long as you have your 4-digit Web Access Code (WAC).
-You should have received your Access Code in an earlier mailing from the Canada Revenue Agency, but be aware that some Access Codes only work with a specific return/filing period, and you need a new one for other returns/filing periods.
+You should have received your Access Code in an earlier mailing from the Canada Revenue Agency.

 If you don’t have your Access Code you can obtain one by calling CRA Business Information Line and confirming your identity.